 is 0.6 miles with 120 vertical feet of elevation gain from west to east.

 Descending the southern side.
 I liked this option for climbing because it was straight with a gentle rate of elevation gain.
 (I finished my exploration ride with 16.5 miles and 2100 vertical.)

 On the northern side of the little valley.

-intimidating, but it's possible to put a nice ride together.
-The most
+can be intimidating, but it's possible to put a nice ride together.
+The most satisfying riding

 On I-84 eastbound in Weber Canyon, take the Mountain Green (ski areas)